tytydraco/yessleep/out/I_bought_a_cursed_video_game_and_thats_only_the_second_weirdest_thing_that_happened_to_me_this_week.md

 I unplugged the console and drove to Rick's to return the cartridge.

+That was the *second* weirdest thing to happen this week.
+The first was when my mom called me BEN.

 I’d consider myself a collector of sorts.
 I refurbish consoles as a hobby.

 Never was big into the modern gaming scene, what with all the microtransactions.
 That’s how I ended up in a storage unit paying “Ratface” Rick $340 for a Sharpie’d NES cartridge.